+Absence 2021/22

-Absence 2019/20 Attendance at our school is very good.
+Attendance at our school is very good.

 We do have an attendance policy that encourages parents to consider carefully the decision to take holidays during school time.
 We hope that these will be taken only when absolutely necessary.

-Pupil Information for the Period Number of pupils of compulsory school age on the roll for at least one session 107 Percentage of absence missed through authorised absence 6.1% Percentage of absence missed through unauthorised absence.
-1.2%
+Pupil Information for the Period

+Number of pupils of compulsory school age on the roll for at least one session authorised absence

+Percentage of absence missed through

+Percentage of absence missed through unauthorised absence.

-Working together to achieve We believe that if our children are going to achieve their potential we need to work in partnership with parents.
+Working together to achieve

+We believe that if our children are going to achieve their potential we need to work in partnership with parents.
 We aim to keep parents up to date with all aspects of school life.
 We do this through regular contact with parents, newsletters, curriculum evenings, home-school books, parents' evenings and detailed end of year reports.

 There are opportunities to see your children's work through assemblies, open school sessions and parent/teacher meetings.

-We encourage parents to come in and discuss with us any Assessment Children's progress is carefully monitored all the way through the school.
-Regular assessments are carried out in a variety of ways.
-In Reception the children are assessed against the Early Learning Goals that make up the Foundation Stage Assessment Profile.
-Each term the teachers assess the children.
-These assessments are sometimes short tests, observations or assessment activities.
-These are recorded and progress is monitored to ensure that future learning activities are planned to meet the children's needs.
+We encourage parents to come in and discuss with us any